fetchai/agents-aea/docs/index.md

 AEAs achieve their goals with the help of a search & discovery service for AEAs -- the <a href="oef-ledger">simple Open Economic Framework (sOEF)</a> -- a decentralized agent communication system -- the <a href="acn">Agent Communication Network (ACN)</a> -- and using <a href="oef-ledger">Fetch.ai's blockchain</a> as a financial settlement and commitment layer.
 AEAs can also be integrated with third-party blockchains, such as <a href="https://ethereum.org/en/" target="_blank">Ethereum</a>.

-## Why build with the AEA Framework?
+## Why Build with the AEA Framework?

 The AEA framework provides the developer with a number of features, which combined cannot be found anywhere else:

-* The peer-to-peer <a href="acn">agent communication network (ACN)</a> allows your AEAs to interact with all other AEAs over the public internet.
+- The peer-to-peer <a href="acn">agent communication network (ACN)</a> allows your AEAs to interact with all other AEAs over the public internet.
-* The search and discovery system <a href="simple-oef">sOEF</a> allows your AEAs to find other AEAs.
+- The search and discovery system <a href="simple-oef">sOEF</a> allows your AEAs to find other AEAs.
-* The <a href="https://aea-registry.fetch.ai/" target="_blank">AEA registry</a> enables code sharing and re-use by providing a space in which AEAs or their individual components may be shared.
+- The <a href="https://aea-registry.fetch.ai/" target="_blank">AEA registry</a> enables code sharing and re-use by providing a space in which AEAs or their individual components may be shared.
-* The framework's <a href="ledger-integration">crypto and ledger APIs</a> make it possible for AEAs to interact with blockchains.
+- The framework's <a href="ledger-integration">crypto and ledger APIs</a> make it possible for AEAs to interact with blockchains.
-* The <a href="contract">contract</a> packages enable AEAs to interact with smart contracts in Fetch.ai and other third-party decentralised ledgers.
+- The <a href="contract">contract</a> packages enable AEAs to interact with smart contracts in Fetch.ai and other third-party decentralized ledgers.

-## Next steps
+## Next Steps

 To get started developing your own AEA, check out the <a href="quickstart">getting started</a> section.